 As Emergency Response Manager for FAO of the UN in the Philippines, she led the response to Typhoon Haiyan, scaling its scale and impact through bold and innovative approaches.
 The program is now considered the “flagship program” for humanitarian response by FAO.

-Her current role as Director, Business Delivery Integration has a strong focus on innovative and people-centred approaches to program delivery and implementation for the generation of positive impact.
-Prior to embarking on the development and humanitarian work, Alessia worked for a number of years in the film industry for a leading Italian production company, travelling and working extensively in both Italy and Eastern Europe.
+In her former role as Director, Business Delivery Integration at Palladium, Alessia successfully implemented innovative and people-centred approaches to program delivery and implementation for the generation of positive impact.
+Prior to embarking in development and humanitarian work, Alessia worked for a number of years in the film industry for a leading Italian production company, travelling and working extensively in both Italy and Eastern Europe.
 Alessia holds a Bachelor of Arts, with majors in Media Studies and Literature, and a Master of Science in Poverty Reduction and Development Management.

 Staff – driving the tiny house